mde/ejs/docs/4-models.md

 Sets up a has many relationship between this model and another.

 ##### model
-- `property [string]`: the pluralized name of the model that this model has many of.
+- `model [string]`: the pluralized name of the model that this model has many of.

 ##### example
 ```